Omniwallet/docs/BusinessPlan.md

 # **Competitor and Market Analysis**

+Here are a few competitors and players in the space:

 1. [Counterwallet](http://counterwallet.org/)
 2. [holytransaction](https://holytransaction.com/) (Coinbase-style wallet, they host customer funds, [low activity so far](https://bitcointalk.org/index.php?topic=472248.0))
 3. [Coinmi](http://coinomi.com/) (just a landing page)
 4. [mucowa](http://mucowa.com/) - Desktop wallet
 5. [Hive Wallet](https://www.hivewallet.com/)

+The market isn’t too crowded right now - no company has established itself in this space, and only few are competing.
+Omniwallet is the only wallet that supports the Mastercoin MSC token, which we believe will come out as a leader in the Bitcoin 2.0 space, driving adoption to Omniwallet.
+The focus on Mastrecoin is important for the near future in order to attract Master Protocol users and drive adoption.
+Concurrently, integration with other blockchains and protocols is already being explored.

+A strong advantage is that the architecture of Omniwallet was built from the start for supporting multiple currencies.

+Another key factor is the business network and incentives surrounding Omniwallet and its team.
+There is a large community using and investing in MSC and MSC-derived currencies, and the company can leverage this community for various purposes.

 # **Links**: